All Episodes

 They still haven't caught him to this day.

-Um but he was a bit different.
+But he was a bit different.

-Uh torso killer, kill prostitutes.
+Torso killer, kill prostitutes.

 So they always use some type of trick to get them in.

-Actually did a composite drawing of the suspect, and this composite drawing was circulated.
+Actually, did a composite drawing of the suspect, and this composite drawing was circulated.

 His name is Rodney James Alcala.

-Uh, he fits this crime signature.
+He fits this crime signature.

 You might want to check him out.

-And right after getting the tip, one of these hunting the beach detectives turned on the TV, and that was the day that the dating game episode aired again.
+And that was the day that the dating game episode aired again.

 I'll take one.

-Number one, that's her number one.
+Number one, that's your number one.

 All right.

-Congratulations, right?
+Congratulations, Rod.

 And sure enough, it looks like the sketch.